There are many types of mediation, just as there are many reasons to meditate. Let me explain.

 - Concentration meditation – is single-pointed-focus, and there are numerous things you can put your focus on.

 - Meditating on the breath – can emphasise either mindful awareness or single-pointed-focus using the breath as your focal point.

 - Visualisation meditation – uses your imagination to impact your body, mind and emotions.
 Visualisations abound on Youtube – some good, some OK, and some not.

 - Movement meditation – utilises mindful awareness and focused attention – e.g., one can practise Yoga and Tai Chi in this way.

 I cover the above within my upcoming book (and courses), but there are others:

 - Mantra – uses sound and rhythm (or focusing on the vibrations in the body) to get you into single-pointed-focus.

 - TM (Transcendental Meditation) utilises a mantra.

-There are lots of systems which use the common components of meditation in various ways to help people make changes – some of them become almost a religion for their devotees.
+- There are lots of systems which use the essential components of meditation in various ways to help people make changes – some of them become almost a religion for their devotees.

-If you have any questions or comments feel free to join my list for updates because, apart from finding out when the next blog posts go up and my FREE online courses, you can also contact me by replying to my newsletter/emails.
+If you have any questions or comments feel free to join the newsletter for updates because, apart from finding out when the next blog posts go up and the FREE mobile app, you can also contact me by replying to my newsletter/emails.